Regents Professor, School of Geography and Development

 FAX: (520) 621-2889

 ENR2 Building, rm S526

 1064 E. Lowell St, Tucson, AZ 85721-0076

 Most of my research focuses on understanding the hydroclimate of the past to inform current environmental and societal concerns, with a focus on major watersheds in western North America.
 While paleoclimatology is at the heart of my work, it inevitably extends to include the investigation and understanding of the current controls on hydroclimate.
 A strong component is the connection between the scientific aspects of my work and the challenges of managing natural resources (especially water) in the face of changing demands, climate extremes, and climate change impacts.
 A transdisciplinary approach to research has become a primary theme, including not only an interdisciplinary approach, but integrating the perspectives of potential users of scientific information – not as an afterthought, but as a part of the process of shaping a science agenda.
 Finally, my research considers how we, as scientists, should take responsibility for our role in addressing societal problems, and our role in educating the next generation of scientists in ways to promote the integration of science into decision making across a broad spectrum of users and decisions.
-Related to this, I have developed a post baccalaureate certificate program in the Intersection between Science and Decision making (CESD).
+Related to this, I am working with colleagues to developed a set online professional development courses, the Transdisciplinary Environmental Science for Society (TESS) program.